Book Launch Series

 Depending on the author’s preferences, our team will partner with the author's home department to confirm the venue, organize catering, help coordinate appropriate respondents, and strategize promotions to the author's desired audience.
 All book launches are photographed by a member of our team and will be recapped on Fox Center social media channels.

-If you have a forthcoming book and would like us to organize a book launch for your work, please reach out to Director Carla Freeman and Associate Director Mae Velloso-Lyons.
+If you have a forthcoming book and would like us to organize a book launch for your work, please send an email to Director Carla Freeman and Associate Director Mae Velloso-Lyons.

 Past Book Launches